Non-negative curvature and torus actions: Introduction

-It is also of interest to classify closed, simply-connected, non-negatively curved Riemannian $n$-dimensional manifolds of almost maximal symmetry rank, that is, admitting a $T^k$ isometric, effective action of rank $k=\lfloor 2n/3\rfloor -1$.
-In a separate article \cite{ES1}, the authors will use Theorem A in combination with results about $T^3$ actions with only circle isotropy to obtain a classification of $6$-dimensional, closed, simply-connected, non-negatively curved manifolds of almost maximal symmetry rank, thereby extending the almost maximal symmetry rank classification work of Kleiner \cite{K} and Searle and Yang \cite{SY} in dimension $4$ and work of Galaz-Garc\'ia and Searle \cite{GGS2} in dimension $5$.
-We expect that Theorem A should admit a number of similar applications and should be particularly useful for any classification of closed, simply-connected, non-negatively curved manifolds of higher dimension of almost maximal symmetry rank.
+It is also of interest to classify closed, simply connected, non-negatively curved Riemannian $n$-dimensional manifolds of almost maximal symmetry rank, that is, admitting a $T^k$ isometric, effective action of rank $k=\lfloor 2n/3\rfloor -1$.
+In a separate article \cite{ES1}, the authors use some of the tools developed to prove Theorem \ref{t:thma}, in combination with results about cohomogeneity three torus actions, to obtain a classification of $6$-dimensional, closed, simply connected, non-negatively curved manifolds of almost maximal symmetry rank, thereby extending the almost maximal symmetry rank classification work of Kleiner \cite{K} and Searle and Yang \cite{SY} in dimension $4$ and work of Galaz-Garc\'ia and Searle \cite{GGS2} in dimension $5$.
+We expect that many of the results used in the proof of Theorem \ref{t:thma}, as well as Theorem \ref{t:thma} itself, should admit a number of similar applications and should be particularly useful for any classification of closed, simply connected, non-negatively curved manifolds of higher dimension of maximal or almost maximal symmetry rank.